Terrapene ornata (Agassiz, 1857)

 Key Characters: Moderately high carapace flattened along midline and without keel; hinged plastron patterned with yellow lines radiating from center of each scute.

 Similar Species: The Eastern Box Turtle, T. carolina, is generally larger, has a more domed carapace with a vertebral keel, and has a plain plastron without straight yellow lines.
-The Blanding’s Turtle, Emydoidea blandingii, is much larger, has has a yellow plastron with a black blotch on the distal portion of each plastral plate (some older individuals may have a predominantly black plastron), and a yellow throat.
-See Key to Illinois Turtles for help with identification.
+The Blanding’s Turtle, Emydoidea blandingii, is much larger, has a yellow plastron with a black blotch on the distal portion of each plastral plate (some older individuals may have a predominantly black plastron), and a yellow throat.
+See Key to Adult Turtles of Illinois for help with identification.

 Subspecies: Two subspecies are currently recognized; Plains Box Turtle, T. o. ornata, and Desert Box Turtle, T. o. luteola, Smith and Ramsey, 1952 (Wasmann J. Biol.
 10(1):45-54).
 Only T. o. ornata inhabits Illinois.